Factbox: Reaction to the death of former NBA player Kobe Bryant

 “Janet and I have no words to describe our shock and sadness on the tragic passing of Kobe Bryant today.
 Praying for him and his family.”

-Reporting by Frank Pingue in Toronto, Rory Carroll in Los Angeles and Amy Tennery in New York; Editing by Daniel Wallis
+Reporting by Frank Pingue in Toronto, Rory Carroll in Los Angeles, Amy Tennery in New York, Gene Cherry in Salvo, North Carolina, and Andrew Both in Cary, North Carolina; Editing by Daniel Wallis